codehuy/ht-cloud-resume/README.md

 To handle backend logic and dynamic content generation, I utilized AWS Lambda, a serverless compute service.
 I wrote Lambda functions in python to interact with DynamoDB to interact with the resume website's view counter.

 # Conclusion
-The AWS Cloud Resume Challenge provided a hands-on opportunity to showcase my skills in cloud computing and web development.
+The AWS Cloud Resume Challenge provided a hands-on opportunity to learn and showcase my skills in cloud computing.
 By leveraging various AWS services and best practices, I successfully built and deployed a dynamic resume website that not only highlights my professional achievements but also demonstrates my proficiency in cloud technologies.